-The weather is starting to warm across the northern hemisphere and its time to pull that bicycle out of the closet or garage and hit the streets again.
-Do you know that transportation contributes 14% of our greenhouse gases and oftentimes much higher than this to a person’s carbon footprint.
+The weather is starting to warm across the northern hemisphere and its time to pull that bicycle out of the closet, under the steps, or from garage and take to the streets again.
+Do you know that transportation contributes at least 14% of our greenhouse gasses and oftentimes?

 In fact, urban dwellers are really carrying the ball in reducing carbon output from their transportation, mostly because they are more likely to bike, walk, and use public transportation versus sitting in outer loop highway traffic in gas-guzzling SUVs.